sncxyz/aocli/README.md

 `run`, `debug`, `test` and `submit` display puzzle answers colour-coded.
 Green means correct, red means incorrect, and yellow means the correct answer is not known.

+## Notes
+In order to use the network features of aocli (`get`, `submit` and `progress`), you must paste your session cookie into the `.session` file created by this command, with or without the `session=` header.

+If you create a crate as a dependency, such as for the Intcode computer in 2019, you must remember to add it to the Cargo Workspace by modifying the Config.toml file at the root.

 ## Commands
 Note that parameters surrounded by `<>` are **required**, while those surrounded by `[]` are **optional**.